Oxycontn/Alani-NU/Alani-NU/README.md

 ## Features

-Alani-Nu is a public cheat for CS2 that has been in the works for around 2 months.
+Alani-Nu is a private cheat for CS2 that has been in the works for around 2 months.
 This cheat comes with several features and a nice clean menu.

 ### Visuals